I have been asked by a ‘liberal’ friend, “What’s your problem with Islam?”

 - ‘Muslim lands’ – It doesn’t matter where a Muslim was born, the ‘Muslim lands’ are a thing, no matter how many people of other beliefs live there too (though there are precious few others in many cases).
 Mecca is of course the heart of ‘Muslim lands’.
 There’s the monolith right there.

 - But, ISIS are not Muslims; Ahmadi are not Muslims; … some specific Muslim is not a Muslim because he killed a fellow Muslim, or did something improper.
 Takfir.
-There’s the paradox right there.
+There’s the paradox, right there.

 - Where are all these 1.6 billion Muslims when so many of them, all of them effectively, are non-Muslims according to some other Muslims?
 Why are there any Muslims?
-This is the paradox of Islam, right there.
+That is the paradox of Islam, right there.

 And Muslims have the nerve to complain to non-Muslims about presuming a ‘monolith of Islam’.